 10. Keep at it.

-- This page contains consumer-facing articles that you can post to your website and then promote through social media.
+- Get consumer-facing articles that you can share on social media.